TRS Report: Private Prisons

 States in the south like Louisiana have the largest amounts of private prisons as many people are incarcerated for non-violent offenses for a profit.

 In some cases, private prison companies have stocks that you can purchase and invest in on the New York Stock Exchange.

 With the already high cost of phone usage for inmates and their families, the overpriced commissary and canteen items, and even the outsource of having private and for profit providing medical services, the private prison industry is giant money making machine.

-If you research and look up the top private prison companies in the United States, like the GEO Group, Corrections Corporation of America and many others, their official homepage can provide the actual location of all of their facilities, the members of their board of trustees, how profitable and effective their company is, and much more.
+If you research and look up the top companies of the private prison industry in the United States, their official homepage can provide the actual location of all of their facilities, the members of their board of trustees, how profitable and effective their company is, and much more.